Infinite-Limit-Data-Science/chat-app/README2.md

 model=BAAI/bge-large-en-v1.5
 volume=$PWD/teidata

-docker run --gpus all -e HUGGING_FACE_HUB_TOKEN=$token -p 8070:80 -v $volume:/data --pull always ghcr.io/huggingface/text-embeddings-inference:1.5 --model-id $model
+docker run --gpus all -e HUGGING_FACE_HUB_TOKEN=$token -p 8070:80 -v $volume:/data --pull always ghcr.io/huggingface/text-embeddings-inference:1.5 --model-id $model --max-client-batch-size 65 --auto-truncate

 Once you have deployed a model, you can use the embed endpoint by sending requests: